tyzbit/numerifides/README.md

 # Economic rationale:

-Any user wishing to “register” a name simply needs to “mine” a valid numerifide transaction that locks up a specific amount of value for an amount of time.
+Any user wishing to “register” a name simply needs to construct a valid numerifide transaction that locks up a specific amount of value for an amount of time.
 If the name registered is not disputed or contentious, the data associated with the name can be trusted in a decentralized way.
 Names that are unique and not so